 This recipe just needs a few classic margarita ingredients.

-- Cointreau- Cointreau is a type of triple sec.
+- Cointreau- Cointreau is a type of triple sec, an orange liqueur.
 Generic triple secs can be substituted but Cointreau is the brand I recommend.

-- Blood Oranges- Fresh is best but unsweetened 100% juice from a bottle also works.
+- Fresh Blood Oranges- Fresh is best but unsweetened 100% juice from a bottle also works.

-- Limes- Again fresh is best, but otherwise unsweetened bottled lime juice works just fine.
+- Fresh Limes- Again fresh is best, but otherwise unsweetened bottled lime juice works just fine.

 - Pink Sea Salt- Yes you can use regular kosher salt, but the pink compliments the vibrant hue of the blood oranges so well.